Inpatient vs. Outpatient Care: What Nurses Need to Know

 The 24/7 nature of inpatient care means night shifts, weekends, and holidays.
 Though this often deters people from inpatient or outpatient emergency care, many nurses testify to the unsuspected benefits of it.
 Working three 12-hours shifts over the weekend may sound rough, but having an entire week off allows many nurses to be with family, travel, and pursue other passions.
 It may take a day or two to recover from this kind of schedule, but if you are the type of person who likes to work hard and get it done, it might be the path for you.

-To some, however, nights, weekends and holidays are worth a lot more than that.
+To some, however, nights, weekends and holidays are worth a lot more than potential incentives from an employer.
 If that’s you, rest assured that most outpatient facilities operate during regular or extended business hours.
 That doesn’t guarantee you’ll be able to take every holiday off—a lot will depend on your employer and the type of outpatient facility you work at—but you can generally expect to have a more standard work schedule.

 Inpatient vs. Outpatient: Impact